scionproto/scion/doc/manuals/gateway.rst

 The SIG in AS ``1-ff00:0:111`` needs a matching traffic policy pointing back to AS ``1-ff00:0:110`` and listing the prefixes reachable through it.

 Once both SIGs are running, IP traffic matching the configured prefixes is automatically tunneled over SCION.
-Each SIG independently discovers remote SIGs via :ref:`SGRP <sgrp>`, fetches their prefix announcements, and creates tunneling sessions.
+Each SIG independently discovers remote SIGs via :ref:`SIG Discovery <sig-discovery>`, fetches their prefix announcements via :ref:`SGRP <sgrp>`, and creates tunneling sessions.

 Multi-SIG Deployment
 --------------------